discretize/discretize-guides/builds/mesmer/heal-chronomancer/index.md

 | <Trait name="Seize the Moment" size="big" disableText/> | Take this to provide your party with <Boon name="Quickness"/> |

 ### <Specialization name="Mirage"/>
-Mirage can only provide <Boon name="Alacrity"/> and some of the boon/healing capacity of a <Specialization name="Chronomancer"/>.
+Mirage can only provide <Boon name="Alacrity"/> and has restricted access to the boon/healing capacity of a <Specialization name="Chronomancer"/>.

 But some of the skills below enable certain skips, like getting onto the last level of Uncategorized, without having to do the jumping part.

 Just remember that it should be your first priority to provide boons and healing, while skips are secondary.
+And most of the common portal skips are using basic <Specialization name="Mesmer"/> skills.

 |                                                           |                                                                                                                                                                                            |
 |-----------------------------------------------------------|--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------|